📋 REGULATORY ANALYSIS Real executive order - Official sources | v45.3 Presidential-Grade

 ACLU

-Supports algorithmic transparency provisions.
+Concerned about weakened oversight.
 Wants stronger civil rights protections.
+Inference

 AI Safety Institute Coalition